 Comforters and carers should avoid direct continuous contact with the patient, particularly in the case of a child sitting on your lap watching television.

-The patient shouldn’t undergo any non urgent investigations and treatments that would involve close staff contact with the patient for periods longer than 30 mins.
-Such treatments or examinations should be postponed for at least 6 hours post injection.
+The patient should not undergo any non-urgent investigations and treatments that would involve close staff contact with the patient for periods longer than 30 minutes.
+Such treatments or examinations should be postponed for at least 6 hours post-injection.

 The patient should not undergo blood tests, urine samples and surgery.
-They should be postponed for 24 hours post injection.
-Clinical urgency, in some circumstances may allow for exceptions.
+These events should be postponed for 24 hours post-injection.
+Clinical urgency, in some circumstances, may allow for exceptions.

 How do I get this?